 Artemis II Launch

 In the late afternoon on April 1, 2026, Artemis II launched from the Kennedy Space Center in Cape Canaveral, Florida.
-Artemis II is the second mission of the Artemis program, and is also the first crewed flight.
+Artemis II was the second mission of the Artemis program, and was also the first crewed flight.

-Artemis II is currently carrying four astronauts to the moon for a lunar flyby, sending humans back to Earth’s closest neighbor for the first time in over 50 years.
-While they won’t land on the moon, the spacecraft will fly around its far side, giving the astronauts aboard a view of the lunar surface that is never visible from Earth.
-Artemis II will also potentially fly further from home than any crewed mission in history.
+Artemis II carried four astronauts to the moon for a lunar flyby, sending humans back to Earth’s closest neighbor for the first time in over 50 years.
+While they didn’t land on the moon, the spacecraft flew around its far side, giving the astronauts aboard a view of the lunar surface that is never visible from Earth.
+Artemis II also flew further from home than any crewed mission in history.

 The Artemis program aims to one day land humans back on the moon, with plans to establish a permanent base on lunar surface.
 NASA also is planning for the Artemis missions to lay the groundwork for future human exploration of Mars.